Not dreaming at moment of understanding—even in a dream

 So, in a dream, mostly...?
 [For sure, Ajahn.]

 Can't there be some moments of kusala as well, like now?
-Can anyone stop citta to be wholesome while dreaming?
-[Cannot be stopped.]
+Can anyone stop citta from being wholesome while dreaming?
+[It cannot be stopped.]

-No matter what doorway it is, citta which is wholesome or unwholesome arise by conditions.
-[Yes, but, the Arahant, doesn't have any dreams anymore.]
+No matter what doorway it is, citta which is wholesome or unwholesome arises by conditions.
+[Yes, but the Arahant no longer has any dreams.]

 Kusala or akusala?
 [I think he still has akusala cittas...]

-So, you mean that citta is akusala while dreaming?
-Or it can be wholesome citta while dreaming too, in a dream, just like now, if you don't talk about the sense-door in between, many moments of mind-door, wholesome or unwholesome.
-For those who have no understanding at all, more conditions for unwholesomeness in dreams.
-Where did the Buddha say: no kusala in dreams?
-Is it his words?
+So, do you mean that citta is only akusala while dreaming?
+Or can there be wholesome citta while dreaming too — just like now?
+If you don't consider the sense-doors in between, there are many moments at the mind-door, which can be wholesome or unwholesome.
+For those who have no understanding at all, there are more conditions for unwholesomeness in dreams.
+Where did the Buddha say there is no kusala in dreams?
+Are those his words?

-And if the dream keeps on going without waking up at all, all day, all night; unwholesome moments only or what?
-Or by conditions?
+And if the dream keeps on going without waking up at all, all day and all night, is it unwholesome moments only, or does it arise by conditions?
 Just like now, this is daydreaming because there are moments of the other sense-doors in between.
 Can you think with friendliness?
 [Yes.]

-Can't it be in a dream, without seeing or hearing, the processes of sense-door, in between?
-Thinking to help.
-Thinking of going to listen; considering, discussing about Dhamma.
+Can't there be thinking in a dream without seeing or hearing — without the processes of the sense-doors in between?
+Thinking about helping others; thinking of going to listen to the Dhamma; considering and discussing the Dhamma.
 Can't that be in a dream as well?
 Are you thinking of helping someone now, to understand the truth?
 [Sometimes, yes.]

 Can that be through the mind-door?
-[It has to be mind-door, Ajahn.]
+[It has to be the mind-door, Ajahn.]

-Couldn't there be only dreaming now, when there are no-sense-door's processes at all in between?
+Couldn't there be only dreaming now, when there are no sense-door processes in between?
 [There could be, Ajahn.]

 Couldn't there be kusala moments, just like now, without the sense-doors in between the mind-door processes?
-What is the difference between this moment of kusala thinking and the moment thinking of helping someone or doing something which is wholesome in a dream?
-[It's very blurred.]
+What is the difference between this moment of kusala thinking and the moment of thinking of helping someone, or doing something which is wholesome in a dream?
+[It's very blurry.]

 Do you know now whether the past moment was kusala or akusala?
 [It can be known, Ajahn.]